A Pictorial History Of Realized And 'In Progress' Term Premiums For U.S. Treasuries 1982-2017

-The magnitude of a “term premium” or risk premium in long term U.S. Treasury (TLT)(TBT)(IEF)(SHY) yields is a major focus of research by economists in the Federal Reserve System.
+The magnitude of a “term premium” or risk premium in long-term U.S. Treasury (TLT)(TBT)(IEF)(SHY) yields is a major focus of research by economists in the Federal Reserve System.
 A recent paper by Canlin Li, Andrew Meldrum, and Marius Rodriguez summarizes two important papers on this topic and reviews their methodologies.
 Adrian, Crump, Mills and Moench (2014) summarize their term premium findings as follows: “The evolution of term premia has been of particular interest since the Federal Reserve began large-scale asset purchases.
 Over this time, short-term interest rates have been close to zero, and our estimates show that the term premium has been compressed and has at times even been negative.”
 Estimates of the term premium are a function of the data used, the modeling approach taken, and market expectations.
 The focus of this note is a simple one: the calculation of historical realized term premiums and “in progress” term premiums.
-A historical perspective on actual realized term premiums is a potentially important contributor to market expectations, subject to the caveat stated by Robert A. Jarrow, “History is just one draw from a Monte Carlo simulation.”
-1
+A historical perspective on actual realized term premiums is a potentially important contributor to market expectations, subject to the caveat stated by Robert A. Jarrow, “History is just one draw from a Monte Carlo simulation.”1

 We seek to answer this question: “Which investment has provided the best total dollar return to investors, a U.S. Treasury bond maturing in X years or a money market fund that invests only in Treasury bills?”
-We address the answer to that question with respect to U.S. Treasury fixed rate bonds with maturities of 1, 2, 3, 5, 7, 10, 20 and 30 years.
+We address the answer to that question with respect to U.S. Treasury fixed-rate bonds with maturities of 1, 2, 3, 5, 7, 10, 20, and 30 years.

 Methodology

-We use the time series of U.S. Treasury yields maintained by the U.S. Department of the Treasury and distributed by the Board of Governors of the Federal Reserve.
-2
+We use the time series of U.S. Treasury yields maintained by the U.S. Department of the Treasury and distributed by the Board of Governors of the Federal Reserve.2

 We assume that on each day for which data is available, an investor invests $1000 in the U.S. Treasury bond and $1000 in 6-month Treasury bills.
 Every six months, the investor will receive a coupon on the bond.
-We assume that cash from the coupon payment is invested in 6-month Treasury bills and that this investment is rolled over in new 6-month Treasury bills until the underlying bond matures.
-3 The investment in the “money fund” starts with an investment in 6-month Treasury bills and all cash thrown off is reinvested in new 6-month Treasury bills until the underlying investment in the fixed rate bond matures.
-Interest on the six-month bills is calculated on an actual/365 day basis because the U.S. Treasury data series for short term rates is on an “investment” basis.
+We assume that cash from the coupon payment is invested in 6-month Treasury bills and that this investment is rolled over in new 6-month Treasury bills until the underlying bond matures.3 The investment in the “money fund” starts with an investment in 6-month Treasury bills, and all cash thrown off is reinvested in new 6-month Treasury bills until the underlying investment in the fixed-rate bond matures.
+Interest on the six-month bills is calculated on an actual/365 day basis because the U.S. Treasury data series for short-term rates is on an “investment” basis.

 The payment dates, 6-month bill rates, and the value of the “money fund” are given in this spreadsheet.

-The total dollar returns on 1, 2, 3, 5, 7, 10, 20, and 30-year Treasury bonds, both realized and “in progress,” are given in a separate spreadsheet.
+The total dollar returns on 1-, 2-, 3-, 5-, 7-, 10-, 20-, and 30-year Treasury bonds, both realized and “in progress”, are given in a separate spreadsheet.

 Summary Results